Lyall-A/Discord-AI/README.md

 if multiple messages are sent while its already responding, it will cancel out and will respond to the first message as a reply instead of a regular message

+it will ignore messages if u are talking to someone else

+u can also dm it

 (all of that is default config which can be changed)

 https://github.com/user-attachments/assets/a90fde37-3935-4823-960e-f214a3eaa4c9